Spectral Line Workshop

 fitorder=1)

-Now we want to move onto making our first image cube which allows us to determine which components are moving towards and away from us.
-To get the correct velocities we have to set the line rest frequency.
-We did this earlier when we estimated the location of the line using slsearch but let's do it again to ensure you understand.
-Assuming that you only remember the rough rest frequency of the HI 21-cm line, you can get an accurate value using the following command:
+Now we want to move on to creating our first image cube, which allows us to determine which components are moving towards and away from us.
+To obtain the correct velocities, we need to set the line rest frequency.
+We did this earlier when we estimated the location of the line using slsearch

 slsearch(freqrange=[1.408376,1.424376],